 Airport expansion joints should be carefully selected.
 They need to look good of course.
 But they need also to be able to handle high-volume foot traffic, rolling wheel traffic, high-point-load maintenance equipment, AND they must be fire rated.

 SJS-FR (Seismic Joint System Fire Rated) from EMSEAL not only does all this, but provides unequal floor-integration design options, features invisible and non-invasive anchoring and is installed entirely from the floor surface.
-These attributes are significant and only available in a single product with SJS-FR from EMSEAL.
+These attributes are significant and only available in a single product with SJS-FR from Sika EMSEAL.

 The result of creative use by AE3 Partners of the customizable SJS-FR coverplates, epitomizes “form follows function.”
 The construction management of Turner Construction and the workmanship of Mauck Metals, ensured the vision was realized.

 When it’s all said and done, airport expansion joints should look good.
 A custom inlay-coverplate in the SJS-FR at Oakland provides a recess into which the various flooring types selected are flush mounted.
 In doing so the desired visual interest and aesthetics can be achieved.
 In addition, the flooring covers the cover plate screws making them invisible.

 The seismic joint systems for OAK were custom configured to suit 5, 7 and 9-inch (125, 175, and 225 mm) wide joint openings and with eight different cover plate configurations to suit field conditions and flooring types.

 SJS-FR is installed by removing the hardboard and shrink-wrap packaging that holds it in compression to less than the field-measured joint size.
 The system is lowered into the joint opening where it is held at the proper installation height by factory-installed “hangar bars.”
 The precompressed foam expands to engage with epoxy adhesive field-applied to the joint faces.
 The epoxy is supplied by Sika EMSEAL as part of the system.